Please view our PE Premium page to view our evidence and impact of PE premium.

 We came 3rd and 4th in this competition.
 Super effort by all those involved and great fun too.

-We ensure that all children have the ability and opportunity to develop their physical literacy, whilst encouraging a positive mental wellbeing.
+We ensure that all children have the ability and opportunity to develop their physical ability, whilst encouraging positive mental wellbeing.
 At Aspin Park Academy, we aim to inspire all children to be physically active, through an adaptive and varied curriculum creating happy, resilient and respectful pupils.
 We strive to motivate children to maintain a positive attitude towards living healthily and actively, and help them apply this learning both in and out of school.

 ‘I love PE because I get to try new sports and learn new skills.’